PNarducci1690/Code_Ocean_Assignment/README.md

 ## The Process

-For the following assignment, I was asked to run four queries on a make believe table called user_data.
+For the following assignment, I was asked to run four queries in order to answer questions about user activity.
 In order to solve this problem I worked in a series of steps:
   1) Create a CSV containing randomized fake data
-  2) Using the CSV, create a table in Snowflake
+  2) Importing the CSV into snowflake and creating a table based on the data
-  3) Utilizing Snowflake and Snowsight in order to run and test quries as well as create quick graphics
+  3) Utilizing Snowflake and Snowsight in order to run and test quries as well as create quick graphics to visualize results
   4) And, Utilizing Sisense (A BI platform) in order to create widgets in order to better visualize results

   ### Creating the CSV file

   The CSV file was created using Microsoft Excel.
-I utilized the five expected columns (user_email. event_type, time_stamp, event_name, event_status), and a made up primary key that I called event_id.
-I created this primary key in order to provide the table with a column that contained completely unique values (I think it's important for tables to have this indetifyer as to avoid any complications with future querying tasks or when it comes to utilizing BI Tools like Sisense).
-Every column contained randomly generated values and a 1000 rows were generated.
+I utilized the five expected columns (user_email. event_type, time_stamp, event_name, event_status), while also incoprporating a primary key that I called event_id.
+I created this primary key in order to provide the table with a column that contained completely unique values (I think it's important for tables to have this indetifier as to avoid any complications with future querying tasks or when it comes to utilizing BI Tools like Sisense).
+Every column within the CSV contained randomly generated values over a 1000 rows.

   ### Utilizing Snowflake

   I decided to use snowflake in order to run my queries because it's an industry standard, and a platform that I have been utilizing for some time now.
-Within the snowflake intance I created a table and then uploaded the CSV in order to fill the table.
-From there, I built queries in order to answer the questions provided using SQL.
-The SQL code can be found [here](https://github.com/PNarducci1690/Take_Home_Assignment/blob/main/User_Data_SQL.sql)
+Within the snowflake intance I created a table titled USER_DATA and proceeded to file this table with data from the CSV.
+From there, I utilized Snowsight in order to create and utilize snowrises chart creator in order to visualize outputs if needed.
+The SQL code created and queried in snowflake can be found [here](https://github.com/PNarducci1690/Take_Home_Assignment/blob/main/User_Data_SQL.sql) along with comments explaining my methods and results.

 ### Utilizing Sisense